 - Ask your doctor how to treat any cuts, scratches, insect bites, or other injuries that you may get.

 - Wear gloves when you garden or do other activities that may lead to cuts on your fingers and hands.
 Use a thimble when you sew.

 - Keep your feet clean, and wear clean socks or stockings every day.

 - Don't walk barefoot, especially outside.

 - Check your feet often for cuts, blisters, or signs of infection.

 - Take good care of your skin and nails.
 Use a mild soap that has a moisturizer, or use a moisturizer separately.
 Skin that is dry and cracked can get infected.
 Be careful when you clip your nails.
 Don't cut your cuticles.

 - Use an electric razor if you shave an arm or leg that is affected.

-Follow your doctor's advice about wearing a special bandage or compression garment.
+- Follow your doctor's advice about wearing a special bandage or compression garment.
 These specially fitted stockings or sleeves are designed to help keep fluid from pooling in the leg or arm.